RojaShree03/Greenden-TailwindCss/README.md

-# Greenden – Plant Store Website
+# Greenden – Responsive Plant Store Website

-Greenden is a responsive plant store website built using **HTML and Tailwind CSS**.
-The project is designed to provide a clean, modern, and user-friendly interface for browsing natural and artificial plants.
+Greenden is a responsive plant store website built using **HTML, Tailwind CSS, and JavaScript**.
+The project provides a clean, modern, and user-friendly interface for browsing natural and artificial plants.

-The website demonstrates the use of **Tailwind CSS utility classes** to create responsive layouts, product grids, navigation bars, forms, buttons, and professional page sections without using JavaScript.
+The website demonstrates the use of **Tailwind CSS utility classes** for responsive UI design and **JavaScript DOM manipulation and event handling** to add interactive features such as product search and a responsive mobile navigation menu.

 ## Features

-* Responsive design for mobile, tablet, and desktop screens

-* Home page with:
+### Home Page

 * Hero section
 * About Us section
 * Best Sellers
 * Customer Reviews
 * Newsletter subscription section

-* Products page with:
+### Products Page

 * Responsive product grid
 * Product images
 * Product names and prices
 * Buy Now buttons
+* **Dynamic product search using JavaScript**
-  * Search input
+* Search products by name

-* Contact page with:
+* Real-time search interaction
+* Products are reordered based on search relevance

+### Contact Page

 * Contact information
 * Contact form
 * Name, email, and message fields

+### Navigation

 * Responsive navigation bar
 * Navigation between Home, Products, and Contact pages
+* **Mobile menu toggle using JavaScript**
+* Interactive menu button for smaller screens
+* Responsive navigation behavior across different screen sizes

+### UI & Accessibility

 * Mobile-friendly layouts
 * Hover and transition effects using Tailwind CSS

-* Semantic HTML and accessible labels/alt text
+* Semantic HTML
+* Accessible form labels
+* Alternative text for images

 ## Technologies Used

 * **HTML5**
 * **Tailwind CSS**
+* **JavaScript**
 * **SVG Icons**
 * **Responsive CSS utilities**

+## JavaScript Functionality

+JavaScript was added to make the website more interactive.

+### Product Search

+A JavaScript-based search feature was implemented on the Products page.

+* Detects user input from the search field
+* Searches products based on their names
+* Uses DOM manipulation to access product elements
+* Dynamically reorders products according to the entered search text
+* Provides a real-time search experience without reloading the page

+### Mobile Menu

+A responsive mobile navigation menu was implemented using JavaScript.

+* Opens and closes the navigation menu when the menu button is clicked
+* Improves navigation on mobile and smaller screens
+* Uses JavaScript event listeners and DOM manipulation
+* Works together with Tailwind CSS responsive utilities

 ## Learning Objectives